INCLUSION AT CAMP

-We have a volunteer who is an experienced SENCO.
+Our camp leader, Fran, is an experienced SENCO and oversees the special needs provision at camp.
 If you would like to speak to her before making your booking, she is happy to talk things through.
 If your child has an EHCP we will call you to talk through their needs so that you, and we, are sure that we can meet their needs and keep them safe.
-If you want to talk to us about your child you can contact us by email at email@example.com.
-Please give us your phone number so that we can get in touch.
+If you want to talk to us about your child you can contact us by using the contact form.
+Don't forget to give a phone number so we can call you. (click here to contact us)

 We hope that you can see that we work hard to support children with additional needs and want to be as inclusive as possible.
-However, we are unable offer constant supervision and 1 to 1 support so here are some things you might want to think about.
+However, we are unable offer full time supervision or 1 to 1 support so here are some things you might want to think about before booking:

 We need the children to be able to understand our code of conduct and follow the rules so that they can stay safe.